gnosisguild/zodiac/README.md

 Have you built something cool belonging to the Zodiac collection of tools, and want to add it to the list?
 Open a PR!

 If you have any questions about Zodiac, join the [Gnosis Guild Discord](https://discord.gg/wwmBWTgyEq).
 Follow [@GnosisGuild](https://twitter.com/gnosisguild) on Twitter for updates.

+The [Zodiac documentation](https://gnosis.github.io/zodiac/) offers tutorials on how to use the Zodiac App, and detailed developer resources on how to build your own Zodiac module, modifier, or guard will be available soon.

 ### Audits